Other Visual Art

 What Other Visual Art Majors Need to Know

-People with careers related to other visual art were asked what knowledge areas, skills, and abilities were important for their jobs.
-They weighted these areas on a scale of 1 to 5 with 5 being the highest.
+In an O*NET survey, other visual art majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
+These answers were weighted on a scale of 1 to 5 with 5 being the most important.

 Knowledge Areas for Other Visual Art Majors

 According to O*NET survey takers, a major in other visual art should prepare you for careers in which you will need to be knowledgeable in the following areas:

 - Fine Arts - Knowledge of the theory and techniques required to compose, produce, and perform works of music, dance, visual arts, drama, and sculpture.